IulianOlaru249/SO_2020_2021_Homework_2/README.md

 * Object following object files are created:
   * utils.o - has the implementation of *auxiliary functions* used by the library functions
   * so_stdio.o - has the implementation of the *library functions*
-* The object files are linked in order to create the shared library *libso_stdio.so*
+* The object files are linked in order to create the shared library *libso_stdio.so / .dll*

 ***To use***

-The library libso_stdio.h must be linked to the target object.
+The library libso_stdio.so / ( .dll + .lib ) must be linked to the target object.
+The header so_unistd.h must be included.

 Bibliography
 -